billboos/boos-group-website/content/home/opportunities.md

 ---

-We have finished evaluating applications for the [open Ph.D. student position](/opportunities/) in the Climate Dynamics group and won't be admitting more students this cycle.
-There will be a similar opening next year, with a start date in Fall 2024 and application deadline in late 2023.
+There is an [opening for a Ph.D. student](/opportunities/) to start in our group in Fall 2024, with applications due in early December 2023.